 "For those with acne, this cleanser combines glycolic acid with vitamin A and papaya extracts to help remove excess oil and impurities," she says.
 "This option is also 100 percent vegan, cruelty-free, paraben-free, and sulfate-free."

 "This is another fantastic option for those with acne-prone skin because it has higher strength glycolic acid (at 18 percent) and fruit extracts that help clogged pores and dead skin," Herrmann explains.
 "It's a soap-free facial cleanser with a high strength, so it's best to use this one two to three times a week at most."

 DNA EGF Renewal Foaming Gel Cleanser

 "This gel formula provides an innovative, non-irritating version of glycolic acid for gentle exfoliating action coupled with a naturally derived, sulfate-free cleansing agent to remove dead skin cells and reveal clean, vibrant skin," she says.
 "Its unique amino acid glycolic complex stimulates cell turnover and washes away surface impurities to prime skin for maximum regeneration."

 "This is a bit more moisturizing with rose-hip and tea tree oils, and its ionic acid is a bonus for those who want to lighten skin beyond what the glycolic acid can do," she continues.

-"With its 8.8% glycolic acid, this is perfect for brightening the thicker skin of the body," Jennifer notes.
+"With its 8.8 percent glycolic acid, this is perfect for brightening the thicker skin of the body," Herrmann notes.
 "It's especially good for those tiny red scratchy bumps on the backs of the arms, for instance."